WebDevBernard/AWS-Lambda-Project/README.md

 ## Learn more

-- I am a fan of World of Warcraft and this [r/wow](https://www.reddit.com/r/wow/comments/o5nocw/comment/h2ov91n/?utm_source=share&utm_medium=web2x&context=3) post inspired me to make this app.
+- This [r/wow](https://www.reddit.com/r/wow/comments/o5nocw/comment/h2ov91n/?utm_source=share&utm_medium=web2x&context=3) post inspired me to make this app.

 - If you are wondering how it works or how to make your own chart.
 It requires calling [Raider.io API](https://raider.io/api) once a week and logging in the data to a database.
 Basically, the weekly affixes are on a schedule (see table below).
-Every week it changes and repeats itself after 12 weeks.
-When you are calling [Raider.io API](https://raider.io/api), you are looking at the **total count for a set affixes**. <ins>**This includes all previous weeks that share that set of affix**</ins>.
-For example, if you wanted to find out the character count for week 13, you would have to know the count on week 1 as well (totalForWeek13 = week13 - week1).
+Every week it changes and then it repeats itself after 12 weeks.
+When you call [Raider.io API](https://raider.io/api)(see example query below) you want to scroll to the bottom and look for this key `data.rankings.ui.lastPage`.
+With this value, multiply it by 20 (20 because there are 20 characters per page on Raider.io rankings).
+This will give you a **total character count for a set affixes**.
+Important to understand: <ins>**This includes all previous weeks that share that set of affix**</ins>.
+For example, if you wanted to find out the character count for week 13, you would have to know the count on week 1 (both have the same affix).
+Therefore total on week 13 = week 13 - week 1.

+- \*So what does this app do?
+It automates the API call to Raider.io using AWS Lambda / EventBridge and saves the data with extra info (see repackaged JSON below) to DynamoDB.
+You can read how I wrote my Node function in `/back-end/write.js` and my React custom hook in `/front-end/src/hooks/useWowData.tsx`

 - Example schedule: